There’s nothing quite like a bottle of Champagne to help you celebrate a special occasion, or to just to turn a normal occasion into a special one!

 Champagne can last a surprisingly long time when unopened.
 Non-vintage champagne, such as our Fleury Blanc de Noirs, will normally last three years or more.

 If you buy vintage champagne, it could last 5 years or more.
 Try the award-winning Fleury Bolero Extra Brut 2009 Vintage Champagne – aged to perfection and ready to drink now, or over the next five years.

-However, bear in mind that the way the bottle is stored can affect your bottle’s lifespan.
+However, bear in mind that the way the bottle is stored can affect its lifespan.
 If you store it in a dark, cool place with a bit of humidity (such as in the basement), you’d get the full range of years from the bottle.
-But if you store the champagne on the counter, under direct sunlight, exposed to heat, and susceptible to vibration, the champagne will not last as long.
+But if you store the Champagne on the counter, under direct sunlight, exposed to heat, and susceptible to vibration, the Champagne will not last as long.
 In the end, it all comes down to your storage situation, as well as the wine itself.

 It’s purely a matter of preference as to which style is ‘better’.

 This is the tricky question and the one that most people are really interested in.
 Most of us want to know how long that bottle of bubbly we opened for our weekend brunch or party will last.

 So, how long does Champagne last in the fridge?
 On average, a bottle of Champagne will last for anywhere from 3 to 5 days in the fridge before it spoils.
 The key is to get the cork, or stopper, back into the bottle as soon as possible.
 And no, a teaspoon does not work!